mjwhitta/drifter/README.md

 # Usage

-Modify `DrifterConfig.rb`, then use the following command:
+Create your configuration file, then use the following command:

 ```sh
 $ vagrant up